State and Local Policy Database

 Comprehensive Retrofit Strategies

-Sacramento's Climate Action Plan states that the city shall promote the retrofitting of existing structures with green building technologies and practices.
 The City’s Energy Efficiency Retrofits program for City facilities is designed to provide better facility systems performance with higher efficiencies, resulting in reduced energy costs and maximizing return on investment.
 The current and future program builds on past success and partnerships with SMUD in greening the City’s facilities.
-By identifying cost-effective improvements to existing facilities in heating/cooling, lighting, pumping systems, and other facility components, the City can both reduce energy usage and GHG emissions in a cost-effective manner.
 The City also has an Energy Reinvestment Program, which focuses on energy-reducing and clean energy projects at City-owned facilities.
 Measure U funding will be utilized to update current lighting with higher-quality LED lighting and controls that save energy, reduce maintenance costs, and will provide enhanced lighting quality at community centers, clubhouses, and Sacramento Libraries.
 The City of Sacramento contracted with Siemens to conduct an Investment Grade Audit of multiple city facilities.
-In 2017, the City secured $1.5 million to implement retrofit recommendations through a phased approach using a SMUD program.
-In 2019, Sacramento completed retrofits in over 40 municipal buildings.
 The City's energy reinvestment fund provides a dedicated source of funding to invest in efficiency projects.

 Building Benchmarking

-Saint Paul benchmarks energy use in 100% of municipal facilities over 10,000 square feet, and data is monitored quarterly.
-Saint Paul has 116 sites entered into B3.
-Of those sites, 111 have complete data.
+Saint Paul benchmarks energy and water use in 100% of municipal facilities over 10,000 square feet, and data is collected for the Minnesota B3 Benchmarking platform and the ENERGY STAR Portfolio Manager.
+Saint Paul has 110 sites benchmarked, totaling 2,289,435 sq ft.

 Comprehensive Retrofit Strategies